 The May 11, 1976, session master

 It's March 2014 and we're checking online to see what vinyl collectors are paying for rare copies of Sonobeat's 1960s and '70s 45 RPM vinyl singles.
 We fall upon Helmer Dahl's Toe-Tapping Tunes, attributed to Sonobeat.
 We're surprised to find this previously undocumented Sonobeat commercial album release, because we've always believed The David Flack Quorum's 1976 album Mindbender is Sonobeat's final release.
 So we buy Helmer's album on eBay.
 When the vinyl album arrives, in pretty good condition, we find it's indeed a Sonobeat release, produced by Sonobeat co-founder Bill Josey Sr. and engineered by Bill and his studio handyman Tom Penick.
 Although the Sonobeat archives contain Helmer's master tapes and Bill's session notes, until we have the vinyl album in hand, we're not sure whether Helmer Dahl is the name of a band or an individual, much less that his Sonobeat recordings are commercially released.
 But the disc we buy on eBay tells us not only that Helmer's is Sonobeat's final commercial release but that Helmer is an individual who sounds like an entire band.

 Helmer's sessions are held at Sonobeat's Blue Hole Sounds studio on the outskirts of Liberty Hill, Texas, about 35 miles north of Austin.
 Recording starts with an April 1, 1976, session and then resumes during the period May 11-13.
-According to the Sonobeat archives, only two acts record after Helmer: Michele Murphy, on April 17, 1976, and Al & Alec, recording a handful of songs sometime in May or June, comprise the final artists Bill is able to record before becoming too weak from cancer to continue running his studio.
+According to the Sonobeat archives, along with Helmer, Michele Murphy, who records a final session with Sonobeat on April 17, 1976, and Al & Alec, recording a handful of songs sometime in May or June, comprise the final artists Bill is able to record before becoming too weak from cancer to continue running his studio.